BlockchainJournal/Create-Tokengate-Demo/readme.md

 # Setting up the `.env` file

 This project requires values that are set as environment variables.
-You can set the environment at the project level by defining those variables in a `.env` file.
+You can set the environment at the project level by defining those variables in a `.env` file in the project's root directory.
 The structure of the `.env` file is as follows:

 ```bash
 INFURA_API_KEY = <Infura key here>